 19. The prize includes:

 a.
-Two nights accommodation in Victoria (hotel to be determined)
+Two nights accommodation in Victoria at the Chateau Victoria Hotel

-g.
-2 x Admission to Butchart Gardens with Tea
+f.
+2 x passes to The Butchart Gardens

-21. The prize must be used before June 19, 2015.
+21. The prize must be used on or before June 19, 2016.
 If it isn’t, the prize becomes void and will not be replaced or refunded.